 The government has implemented an environmental axis in the K-12 curriculum through some areas, especially the area of physical and natural sciences in the secondary school.
 This axis is focused on the exploitation of natural resources in a sustainable way.
-Natural sciences are taught since the third year of the primary school and continue during secondary school until the 9th grade.
+Natural sciences are taught from the third year of primary school and continue during secondary school until the 9th grade.

 There is not a specific certification program for environmental educators in Nicaragua.
-However, multiple institutions offer relevant course work and degrees.
+However, multiple institutions offer relevant coursework and degrees.
 For example, the National Autonomous University of Nicaragua (UNAN) offers a bachelor’s degree in Environmental and Natural Resources Management.

 The Nicaraguan government is working with several international organizations such as the Organization of American States (OAS), the United Nations Environment Programme (UNEP) the United Nations Office for Project Services (UNOPS) and the United Nations Educational, Scientific and Cultural Organization (UNESCO).

 The Ministry of the Environment and Natural resources (MARENA) has the mission of “regulating and normalize the rational use and conservation of the natural resources and the protection of the Mother Earth through the formation of values."